amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 Category: infrastructure
 Status: Draft

-Consider the following scenario for N services running on their own AWS EC2 instances in a production setup:
+Consider the following scenario for 3 services running on their own AWS EC2 instances in a production setup:

 ```